- Do you need someone to do something for you, to delegate task?

 Once a package is created, you can add already existing tasks or create new ones.

-Step 1.
 Open the "+ menu" from the top left-hand corner and click "New task package" or go to "Tasks" in the side menu, then click the "New task package" button.

-Step 2.
-Fill in the form for creating a new task package which looks identical to the form for creating an individual task
+Fill in the form for creating a new task package which looks identical to the form for creating an individual task.